 Throughout his career, Castle has focussed on wood as his primary material.
 At Planting Seeds, only works in wood and bronze are on show.

 "Wood and bronze are the ideal materials for furniture," Castle said.
-"It provides unlimited opportunities to do pretty much anything you want in regards to form.
+"They provide unlimited opportunities to do pretty much anything you want in regards to form.
 With my bronze pieces, we make the original 'plug' out of rigid urethane sign foam, which is very similar to wood.
 Furniture cast in bronze gives us the opportunity to put work outdoors and in public spaces."

 "I believe what has advanced the field the most in the last 10 years is how the work is being presented to the public," said Castle.